HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/config_prac_studio.md

 4. Click **OK**.

-5. Syndicate the two Woodburn studio libraries from the base Portal to your virtual Portal.
+5. Syndicate the two Woodburn Studio libraries from the base Portal to your virtual Portal.

-Alternatively, starting from CF221, you can use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` to skip Woodburn Studio.
+Alternatively, you can use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` to skip Woodburn Studio.

 ## Removing Practitioner Studio or Woodburn Studio from a virtual Portal